 Thiers was tasked by the Assembly with negotiating a peace with the recently-proclaimed German Empire as well as, from March 1871, the suppression of the Paris Commune.
 In dealing with these challenges, Thiers effectively acted as an independent head of state rather than merely as an agent of the Assembly.
 In August 1871, the monarchist majority passed a law that strengthened the legislature relative to the executive, while also changing the title of Thiers’ office to President of the French Republic.
 The ironic long-term consequence for the monarchists was to strengthen the credibility of the very republic they believed would soon be replaced by a monarchy.

 The constitutional role of the President in the Third Republic was formally settled in 1875.
 The President would be elected by both the lower and upper houses of the National Assembly (the Chamber of Deputies and the Senate, respectively) to a seven year term, and would wield significant de jure powers, acting as commander in chief of the military and holding the power to dismiss ministers (including the prime minister) and, with the consent of the Senate, dissolve the Chamber of Deputies.
-The practical limits of these powers would be set during the constitutional crisis of May 1877, when Thiers’ monarchist successor, Patrice de MacMahon, dismissed a republican prime minister in hopes of securing a fresh monarchist majority.

-Instead, the resulting election strengthened the republican faction in the Assembly.
-MacMahon’s successor as president, Jules Grévy, was a republican, who established a precedent that the president would not intervene directly in politics.
-In other words, from this point on the Third Republic functioned effectively a parliamentary system.
-It would remain so until its demise in the midst of World War II in 1940, when the legislature ceded its powers to Philippe Pétain and the final republican president, Albert Lebrun, went along with their decision.
+It would remain so until its demise in the midst of World War II.
+The French government had relocated to the spa town of Vichy following the armistice with Nazi Germany in June 1940.
+On July 10 1940, the National Assembly passed a resolution that ceded its powers to the prime minister, World War I hero Philippe Pétain.
+The final republican president, Albert Lebrun, went along with their decision.
 Legally, Lebrun had the power to resist this move.
 However, by then entrenched practice had left the president unable to do so in practice even if he had wished to do so.

 President of the Government of National Defense